tesselo/pixels/README.md

   - `bands` Which bands to include in the result, if a ZIP file is requested.
 If RGB is requested, the visual bands will be added automatically, if composite is requested, all bands will be included by default.
   - `delay` A boolean specifying if the result should be computed in asynchronous mode.
 If `true`, the enpdoint will return a unique link to download the data as soon as its finished.
 Recommended for larger areas and for ZIP files (with render=False).
   - `search_only` A boolean specifying if the endpoint should only send back the list of images that match the search query.
+  - `clip_to_geom` A boolean specifying if the output raster should be clipped against the geometry.

 #### Example